 You’ll quickly find that good free stock photos are hard to come by.
 They just plain aren’t as good as the ones you pay for.
 Plus, they are used by lots of bloggers, so you’re likely to see the image you choose used by lots of other bloggers.
 To start, I recommend Bigstock photo.
 You can get a 7-day trial with no strings attached where you can download 5 photos per day (that’s 35 images total!).
 Look for photos that you will need for future posts and stock up during the trial.

 9- Proofread your posts.

 Everyone has typos that slip through.
 That is understandable.
+I know it happens to me.
 Reading through your posts slowly (or out loud) one final time before publishing will help you catch the majority of errors.
 If spelling and grammar aren’t your thing, have a friend or a family member go through each of your posts before you click publish.

 10- Be kind.
 Always.